 If you need coverage for the property and belongings you own, then you should go with a policy that offers a comprehensive coverage plan.
 This means that it will cover everything in your home, regardless of what caused the damage.

-If you have small items with sentimental value or are worth a lot in monetary terms, then a policy that offers insurance against the loss of those items can save you thousands of dollars.
+If you have minor items with sentimental value or are worth a lot in monetary terms, then a policy that offers insurance against the loss of those items can save you thousands of dollars.
 Make sure you understand all of the options with your insurance agent to be happy with your policy.

 If you have any tips you want to add, please do so in the comments below.
 Also below you will find links to more articles about ALL things DESIGN.